The Ultimate Guide to Serving Tea: Loose Leaf vs. Tea Bags

 - Oct 21

-- 3 min read
+- 4 min read

 Choosing between loose leaf tea and tea bags is one of the first steps in your tea journey.
 Each has distinct characteristics and advantages.

 Conversely, tea bags provide a level of convenience that appeals to many.
 Pre-measured and easy to use, they are perfect for those with busy schedules.
-However, many tea bags contain smaller particles, sometimes referred to as “dust,” leading to a cup that may lack the depth of flavor found in loose leaf options.
+However, many tea bags contain smaller particles, sometimes referred to as “dust,” leading to a cup that may lack the depth of flavour found in loose leaf options.
 Industry research has shown that about 60% of tea drinkers choose tea bags for their simplicity, making them a staple in many households.

 Challenges in Determining Servings

 Determining the right tea serving can be tricky due to the varying densities of different tea types.
 For instance, some teas, like white tea, are light and fluffy, while others, like black tea, tend to be compact.
-This difference can heavily influence the amount of tea you should use for optimal flavor.
+This difference can heavily influence the amount of tea you should use for optimal flavour.

 Personal taste preferences also factor in significantly.
 Research reveals that nearly 45% of tea drinkers enjoy adjusting their brew strength.
 This subjectivity means while we can provide general serving guidelines, it's crucial to find what works for you.

-Detailed Serving Guide
+Detailed Serving Guide for Tea Lovers

 Navigating tea servings can be made simpler with a detailed guide.
 While these are general recommendations, feel free to tweak them based on your unique tastes.

-Black, Green, Flavored Black Teas, and Rooibos
+Black, Green, Flavoured Black Teas, and Rooibos

 50g of tea: Yields about 25 servings